szupzj18/HNSwift/README.md

 ## Feature

 - pull the latest top 10 HackerNews posts.
+- pull the latest top 10 HN show posts.
-- readmode (backed by safari reader)
+- reader mode (backed by safari reader)
+- [wip] iPad split mode.
+- [futrue] random.

+> Why we don't have "loadmore"?
+Because I don't want to doom scrolling and end up spending too much time in HackerNews (as I used to).

 ## Demo